ajiang05/FirstSwift/README.md

 Submitted by: **Aidan Jiang**

-**BackgrounChanger** is an app that with a click of a button the background changes to a random color
+**BackgroundChanger** is an app that with a click of a button the background changes to a random color

 Time spent: 4 hours spent in total